eddyzags/fitness/README.md

 This is an readapted upper/lower split workout inspired by multiple sources. (see the [Resources](#resources) section) This workout is intended primarly at building muscle.

-The traning schedule takes the following form :
+The traning schedule takes the following form:

 - **Day 1** - Upper Body
 - **Day 2** - Lower Body